 The museum space, though virtual, was designed by a world-class architect and ensures perfect lighting that art lovers and collectors appreciate so much.
 Each of the 74 paintings was photographed 2,500-3,500 times using the ‘photogrammetry’ technique to build ultra-high resolution visual models.
 Virtual visitors can see the colors and brushwork up-close, look at the back of the paintings, and explore their provenance.

-Leading museums are leveraging virtual reality on premises to help visitors better understand their collections.
-These VR exhibits are intended not to substitute existing ones, in a way, but to enhance, complement, or simply promote what is already there.
-For example, Onix is currently building a virtual tour for a museum at Banská Štiavnica in Slovakia.
+For example, in 2020, Onix-System built a virtual tour for a museum at Banská Štiavnica in Slovakia.
 The completely preserved medieval town is a UNESCO World Heritage Site.
-The historical VR project blends artefacts scanned at the museum with digital panoramas to give visitors the feeling of walking in the town centuries ago or witnessing the flooding of an ancient mine after an explosion.
+The historical VR project blends scanned museum exhibits with digital panoramas to give visitors the feeling of walking in the town centuries ago or witnessing the flooding of an ancient mine after an explosion.

 VR promotes scientific knowledge by combining emotion with discovery.
 The National Museum of Natural History in Paris opened its first permanent VR exhibition in 2018, dedicating to virtual reality a room on the 3rd floor of the Gallery of Evolution.
 There are five VR stations equipped with the newest VR systems to support contemplative, interactive, seated, standing, or moving immersive experiences.
 Five participants can have the sessions simultaneously, viewing various life-forms up close and to scale and exploring the links between them.
 Their companions can see on a video screen what they are seeing.

-“Mona Lisa: Beyond the Glass,” a part of the Louvre’s landmark Leonardo da Vinci exhibition (October 24, 2019 – January 24, 2020), is a collaboration with HTC Vive Arts.
+“Mona Lisa: Beyond the Glass,” a part of the Louvre’s landmark Leonardo da Vinci exhibition in 2019-2020, was a collaboration with Vive Arts.
 The museum’s first-ever VR project was primarily intended to solve a long-time problem associated with the iconic picture.
 “Mona Lisa” is pretty small, tucked behind bulletproof glass, and permanently sieged by tourists craving for a selfie with it.
-For many visitors, the new 7-minute VR experience may be the only chance to encounter it.

-Artists themselves have been experimenting with VR and creating pioneering new works.
-VR allows them to design original and often fantastic environments and immensely artistic simulations for multisensory experiences.
+Artists have been experimenting with VR and creating pioneering new works.
+VR allows them to design original and often fantastic environments and simulations for multisensory virtual immersion experiences.
 Moreover, VR’s neural and muscular interface allows viewers to become active participants rather than mere consumers.

 VR is known for simulating out-of-body experiences, but Sir Anish Kapoor made his first VR project a visceral odyssey.
 The journey starts in a hurricane-blown forest, proceeds through the human body, creating the disorientating sensation of falling into yourself, and ends in a realm resembling the outer space.
 “Into Yourself, Fall” is thus a radical introspection that the viewer is experiencing physically.